 Beans and Nuts.
 Beans and nuts are extremely healthy sources of protein.
 Black beans, soybeans (and tofu), pinto beans, navy beans, garbanzos, and lentils are all great choices.
 Nuts such as almonds, peanuts (and peanut butter) are high in protein and also healthy fats that are good for your heart.
-Eating nuts and beans in place of food made with refined flour can lower the risk of heart disease and diabetes, and actually help you lose weight since you digest them more slowly.
+Eating nuts and beans in place of red meat or processed meat can lower the risk of heart disease and diabetes, and actually help you lose weight since you digest them more slowly.

 Meat.
 Fish is the healthiest animal protein you can eat.
 It's high in the protein your body needs for muscle health and has very little saturated fat.
 It also reduces the risk of heart disease, since fish is rich in heart-healthy omega-3 fats.
 Chicken, turkey and eggs are also good sources of protein, though people with diabetes or heart disease should limit their egg consumption.
 Red meat is fine in moderation, and much better for you than most processed foods.
 Try to avoid processed meats like bacon and hot dogs.

 Healthy Fats and Oils